-Shared ownership properties will always be leasehold.
+Shared ownership properties will always be on leasehold tenure, to begin with.
 This is because the title deeds will be shared and not freehold until purchased outright.
 Shared ownership staircasing can be used to purchase additional shares in stages with the aim of owning the property outright.

 Applying for a help to buy shared ownership scheme